Necessity is the mother of invention?

 The need for some applicants is very innovative when it comes to the details in the CV: the work of the copying practice is re-evaluated to the demanding holiday representation, the waiter job becomes a demanding management activity and the beach holiday in Australia becomes an overseas semester with an internship.

-For anyone looking for a new job today has to meet high standards.
-What could be more appropriate than to do a little hairstyle on your own CV in order to fit perfectly into the job profile.
+For those who are looking for a new job today must meet high standards.
+If you can not show that, then you have a problem - especially if the list of rejections is getting longer and longer and the gap in your CV gets bigger and bigger.
+What could be more appropriate than to style your own CV a little to fit perfectly into the job profile.
 But flunking can be quite eye-catching: Even after years, this can fall back on one.

 Why are applicants lying?